 Exempt and Complying Development

-If your council participates in the Electronic Housing Code you can access this online system to check if your proposal development is exempt or complying development, and what standards must be met.
+If your council has adopted the Electronic Housing Code you can access this online system below to check if your proposal is exempt or complying development, and what standards must be met.

 Understanding Exempt and Complying Development